 The Citizenship in the Community merit badge is required for the rank of Eagle Scout.

-Citizenship in the Community Merit Badge Requirements
+Click to open the requirements for Citizenship in the Community Merit Badge

 1. Discuss with your counselor what citizenship in the community means and what it takes to be a good citizen in your community.
 Discuss the rights, duties, and obligations of citizenship, and explain how you can demonstrate good citizenship in your community, Scouting unit, place of worship, or school.